Cypher1998/reactTs-rest-counries-api/README.md

-# Getting Started with Create React App
+# Frontend Mentor - REST Countries API with color theme switcher solution

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts